 Focus and Scope

-Refuge: Canada’s Journal on Refugees is a non-profit, interdisciplinary, peer-reviewed, bilingual journal.
-It publishes analytical, reflective, and probing articles from a wide range of disciplinary and regional perspectives, presenting writing of academics, policy-makers, and practitioners in the field of forced migration.
-The journal provides space for discussion of emerging themes and debates, as well as ongoing topics.
+Refuge: Canada’s Journal on Refugees is a non-profit, open access, peer-reviewed academic journal.
+It is bilingual and welcomes submissions in both English and French.
+It is interdisciplinary and publishes both theoretical and empirical work from a wide range of disciplinary and regional perspectives from academics, advanced graduate students, policy-makers, and practitioners in the field of forced migration.
+The journal provides space for discussion of emerging themes and debates.
 The journal also features a book review section and occasionally publishes special issues on specific themes related to forced migration.
-Refuge publishes articles in both English and French.
+All works submitted to Refuge must be original and must not be submitted for consideration with other journals.
+Refuge does not publish personal reflections on forced migration experience, fiction, artwork or poetry.

 Peer Review Process